Strategic Areas

 Academic Development

 As a student-led organization at the University of New Mexico, academic success and competence is of utmost importance.
-PNMGC ultimately works for the successful recruitment and retention of underrepresented students at the University.
-The four strategic areas of PNMGC intersect to ensure that underrepresented students are succeeding at the undergraduate and graduate levels.
+PNMGC ultimately works for the successful recruitment and retention of disadvantaged students at the University.
+The four strategic areas of PNMGC intersect to ensure that disadvantaged students are succeeding at the undergraduate and graduate levels.
 Through academic workshops and colloquia, PNMGC provides opportunities for students to learn, share, and practice their academic skills or research.

 Leadership Initiative